sensible-hq/sensible-docs/readme-sync/v0/layout-based-extractions/1000 - getting-started.md

 How it works: Query Group method
 ---

-The easiest way to start extracting simple information is to ask a natural-language question, or query.
+The easiest way to start extracting simple information is to author a natural-language question, or prompt.

 For example, to extract the bodily injury liability: